Shrinkage to Infinity: Reducing Test Error by Inflating the Minimum Norm Interpolator in Linear Models

-The Inflation Property (Equ. \ref{equ:inflation}) is somewhat analogous to classical results in James-Stein shrinkage (\cite{james_estimation_1961}).
-In the James-Stein setup, shrinking towards an arbitration point improves the generalization error.
+The Inflation Property (Equ. \ref{equ:inflation}) is somewhat analogous to classical results in James--Stein shrinkage \citep{james_estimation_1961}.
+In the James--Stein setup, shrinking towards an arbitration point improves the generalization error.
 In our setting, shrinking towards the wrong point will result in worse generalization error (see Theorem \ref{thm:add_improve}).
 Shrinking $\theta_{MN}$ towards (or away from) any direction other than zero results in some data generation processes having diverging generalization error (see Prop. \ref{prop:optimal_direction_shrink}).

-The Inflation Property (Equ. \ref{equ:inflation}) relates to implicit regularization---i.e. that ``small'' variance directions of $\Sigma$ are able to absorb label noise and add an ``effective'' $\ell_2$ regularization penalty. \cite{10.1214-21-AOS2133} showed in the regime when $d$ and $n$ are proportional, the predictions given by the $\ell_2$ minimum-norm interpolator (Equ. \ref{equ:intro_min_norm_def}) can be improved by adding positive regularization when the covariance structure is close to isotropic (in Prop. \ref{prop:lambda_reg_isotropic_high_dim}, we recover these results when $d/n\to 0$ when the noise is non-trivial).
+The Inflation Property (Equ. \ref{equ:inflation}) relates to implicit regularization---i.e. that ``small'' variance directions of $\Sigma$ are able to absorb label noise and add an ``effective'' $\ell_2$ regularization penalty. \cite{10.1214-21-AOS2133} showed in the regime when $d$ and $n$ are proportional, the predictions given by the $\ell_2$ minimum-norm interpolator (Equ. \ref{equ:intro_min_norm_def}) can be improved by adding positive regularization when the covariance structure is close to isotropic (in Prop. \ref{prop:lambda_reg_isotropic_high_dim}, we recover these results when $d/n\to \infty$ when the noise is non-trivial).

 However, when the data is sufficiently anisotropic, our analysis reveals a different regime---where the $\ell_2$ minimum-norm interpolator is actually overly regularized and some sort of anti-shrinkage or anti-regularization can improve generalization error.
-A related result is \cite{JMLR:v21:19-844} which showed that a negative ridge penalty was optimal in spiked covariance model.
+A related result is \cite{JMLR:v21:19-844} which showed that a negative ridge penalty was optimal in spiked covariance model and found that the number of dimensions needed to grow super-linearly to the sample size for this effect to occur.
 In Prop. \ref{prop:spiked_cov_model_improv}, we relate to \cite{JMLR:v21:19-844} by showing that under certain assumptions, the spiked covariance model experiences the Inflation Property.